thaliaarchi/notes/langs/deadfish.md

 Deadfish consists of four commands: increment, decrement, square, and output, which operate on an accumulator.
-The [reference implementation](https://esolangs.org/w/index.php?title=Deadfish&oldid=6598), which was written in C, defines the commands as `x++`, `x--`, `x = x * x`, and `printf("%d\n", x)`, respectively, where the accumulator `x` is an `unsigned int`.
+The [reference implementation](https://esolangs.org/w/index.php?title=Deadfish&oldid=6598), which was written in C, defines the commands as `x++`, `x--`, `x = x * x`, and `printf("%d\n", x)`, respectively.
+The accumulator `x` is signed, with the type `int` (it's defined as `unsigned int`, but printed as signed).
 After a command, if `x` is equal to `256` or `-1`, then it is set to `0`.

-It prints `">> "` before every command and `\n` for any unrecognized command (essentially another command).
+The interpreter prints `">> "` before every command and `\n` for any unrecognized command (essentially another command).
 Command reading is buffered, so input and output are not strictly ordered.

 Deadfish is not Turing complete; however, it can be interesting to search for minimal programs that will produce a sequence of prints.

 ## Commands